top of page

 Washington University School of Medicine

-Ana's research agenda focuses on the intersection of implementation science, adaptation science, and healthcare equity.
+Associate Professor Ana Baumann's research agenda focuses on the intersection of implementation science, adaptation science, and healthcare equity.
 She works to identify strategies that facilitate the implementation of evidence-based interventions in low-resource settings and historically underserved populations, nationally and globally.
-Associate Professor Baumann has collaborated with several investigators in adapting and implementing evidence-based interventions in usual care, in different settings and with different disease areas (e.g., sickle cell disease, hypertension, mental health, cancer).
+Ana has collaborated with several investigators in adapting and implementing evidence-based interventions in usual care, in different settings and with different disease areas (e.g., sickle cell disease, hypertension, mental health, cancer).

 Sandy Eades Headshot.jpg